 Cost Of Living

-The cost of living for expatriates in Columbus OH as at 1 January 2015 is low in comparison to other places in the world.
-In Columbus OH, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very Low 3) Communication: Low 4) Education: High 5) Furniture & Appliances: Very Low 6) Groceries: Low 7) Healthcare: Very High 8) Household Accommodation: Very Low 9) Miscellaneous: Very Low 10) Personal Care: Low 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Average Columbus OH is for example -12% cheaper than Montevideo for groceries, -27% cheaper for household costs than Durban, and 5.5% more expensive for transport costs than Athens.
+The cost of living for expatriates in Columbus OH as at 1 April 2015 is low in comparison to other places in the world.
+In Columbus OH, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very Low 3) Communication: Low 4) Education: Very High 5) Furniture & Appliances: Very Low 6) Groceries: Low 7) Healthcare: Very High 8) Household Accommodation: Low 9) Miscellaneous: Very Low 10) Personal Care: Low 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Low 13) Transport: Average Columbus OH is for example -14.9% cheaper than Montevideo for groceries, -24% cheaper for household costs than Durban, and 7.3% more expensive for transport costs than Athens.
 Columbus OH is ranked as a minimal hardship location.
 Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
 Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
 In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
 The hardship premium for Columbus OH for an expat from Zurich is for example 0%, i.e. host location (Columbus OH) premium of 10% minus home (Zurich) location premium of 10%.
 Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Columbus OH?
 Register subscribe to your home location and Columbus OH and run your personalised reports.